ec-europa/europa-component-library/docs/Migrating-v4.md

 - Icon for the close button is now different between EC and EU: `close` for EC, `close-filled` for EU.
 Icon size is also different (`m` for EC, `s` for EU)
 - Twig parameter `close_label` has been removed and replaced by a new one: `close`.
 It expect an ECL Button
 - A container is added as first child of the root element of the component, with this class: `ecl-site-header__background`, it is needed in EC to handle the background image.
+- The way to tell if the site header has a menu or not has been updated.
+Instead of using `data-ecl-has-menu`, it now relies on the css class `ecl-site-header--has-menu`.
+Both twig template and css file have been updated.

 ### Social media follow